minkyukim003/roommate-comaptibility/README.md

 for Bitcamp 2025
 by Alex and Jake

-from flask import Flask, render_template, request, redirect, url_for, session
+//from flask import Flask, render_template, request, redirect, url_for, session
 //import random
 //import matplotlib
 //matplotlib.use('Agg')